electron/forge/CONTRIBUTING.md

 ### Release process

-- Make sure the tests pass with `lerna run test`
+- Make sure the tests pass with `yarn test`
 - Run `git clean -fdx` - this will ensure unneeded build files (and potentially sensitive files) are not included in the npm package.
 - Ensure that you are logged into npm via command line (`npm login`)
 - `lerna publish --force-publish`